Andrea-Bruno/EncryptedMessaging/README.md

 * [Go to the Messaging Library API Documentation (EncryptedMessaging)](https://www.fuget.org/packages/EncryptedMessaging)

-This open source project on github is a tutorial for using and implementing this library in a real use case:
+This open source project on GitHub is a tutorial for using and implementing this library in a real use case:

 * [Powerful messaging software using this library](https://github.com/Andrea-Bruno/AnonymousMessenger)